syncfusion-content/php-docs/PHP/Rating/Getting-Started.md

 keywords: Rating, rating
 ---

-# Getting Started with Essential PHP Rating
+# Getting Started with PHP Rating

 This section explains briefly about how to create a **Rating** control in your application with **PHP**. **Rating** helps to select the number of stars that represent Rating.
 Here, you can learn how to create **Rating** control in a real-time movie download application and also learn how to rate the application.